KARNATISAITHARUN/documentation/policies/policy-language.md

 WHEN TRANSFORM base64 => DATA +encoded
 ```

-specifies that, on invocation of the base64 method, the tag "encoded" is added to the output datag.
+specifies that, on invocation of the base64 method, the tag "encoded" is added to the output tag.
 Similarly, the tag "encoded" can be removed via the directive

 ```
 WHEN TRANSFORM base64-decode => DATA -encoded